 Has Furze Platt Senior School changed in its history?
 Superficially, it has.
 Yet the traditions that make Furze Platt the school of choice in 1963 remain today.
 It still provides a first-class education, with standards and expectations to match.
 It remains a school with a heart, where students and teachers care passionately.
 It continues to be rooted in its local community and is proud of its name.

 At Furze Platt we are always looking for ways to ensure our students have access to facilities that will further their learning and socialising here.
 The standard budget does not include extras that we believe are extremely important to facilitate our students’ future education.
-Please click here to see the letter for further information, how you can make a donation or you can see here on how to contribute to the school by joining our PTFA, Governors or offering a skill, donation or bequest.
+Please click here to see the letter for further information, how you can make a donation or you can see here on how to contribute to the school by joining our PTFA, Governors or by offering a skill, donation or bequest.

 Furze Platt Senior School has had an exceptional first 60 years - and with your help, its future will be as bright as its past.